nacer-eb/KrotovHopfieldWaddington/README.md

 `selected_digits` is an array which specifies the digits you want to include in the training data.
 (DEFAULT: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9])

 `useClipping` is a boolean which specifies whether you want to use clipping on the memory.
-If False, memories are normalized, by dividing by the largest pixel greater than one, this is more practical analytically.
+If False, memories are normalized by dividing by the largest pixel greater than one, this is more practical analytically.
 (DEFAULT: False - i.e. uses normalization)

 #### Training, plotting and saving